davidkastner/evoAllostery/README.md

 # Statistical Coupling Analysis for the V-set Protein Family
+## Table of Contents
+1. Introduction to Statistical Coupling Analysis
+2. Installing dependencies
+3. Obtaining a multiple sequence alignment
+4. Figure 1

 ## Introduction

-For this project, the raw date as been stored in a binary database file.
+The raw data at the heart of our project is a single binary database file.
-It contains the multiple sequence alignment for the V-set protein family.
+This file contains a multiple sequence alignment of thousands of proteins.
-The multiple sequence also includes full annotations with phylogenetic metadata.
+Each protein sequence belongs to the V-set protein family and is annotated with phylogenetic metadata.
-This dataset can be easily accessed via the PFam database website.
+While this dataset can be easily accessed via the PFam database website, we have included the processes database file here for ease of use.

 > https://pfam.xfam.org/family/V-set